mariodavid/cuba-component-metadata-extensions/README.md

 ### MetadataDialogs API

-The `MetadataDialogs` API is an use-case extension of the `Dialogs` API provided by CUBA since version 7.0.
+The `MetadataDialogs` API is an extension of the `Dialogs` API provided by CUBA since version 7.0.

 The MetadataDialogs provides the ability to create an `InputDialog` that was introduces in CUBA 7.1.
 Instead of using this in the general way, where the native datatypes are references, the method `createMetadataInputDialog`